Ferdinando Carlo Gonzaga

 Ferdinando Carlo Gonzaga (31 August 1652 – 5 July 1708) was the only child of Duke Charles II of Mantua and Montferrat, and the last ruler of the Duchy of Mantua of the House of Gonzaga.
+He was disposessed of his duchies by an Imperial ban in 1708 after supporting France during the War of the Spanish Succession.

 Biography

-Born in Revere, In 1665 Ferdinand Charles received the imperial investiture on the Duchy of Mantua with the ceremony of Coronation at the Cathedral of St. Peter.
+Born in Revere in 1652, at the age of 13 Ferdinand Charles received the imperial investiture on the Duchy of Mantua with the ceremony of Coronation at the Cathedral of St. Peter in 1665.
 The first act of the government of the Duke was to try to curb the abuses that occurred in the collection of court fees.
-At the same time, is implemented the reform of public order of the Duchy.
-Ferdinando Carlo, although he was a very intelligent man and attentive to the world of music (a great lover of music, in 1700 the composer Tomaso Albinoni he dedicated his second opera in press), however, proved more inclined to women and to do charitable works, rather than to hold the duchies of Mantua and Monferrato.
+At the same time, reforms of public order of the Duchy were implemented.
+Although Ferdinando Carlo was intelligent and a great lover of music (in 1700 the composer Tomaso Albinoni dedicated his second opera to Ferdinando Carlo), he proved more inclined to women and charitable works than the running of the governments of the duchies of Mantua and Monferrato.

-Ferdinand Charles first married Anna Isabella Gonzaga (d.
+Ferdinando Carlo first married Anna Isabella Gonzaga (d.
 11 August 1703), daughter of Ferrante III Gonzaga, sovereign Duke of Guastalla.
-This marriage was arranged by the assistance of his aunt empress dowager Eleanor Gonzaga, and took place in 1671.
+This marriage was arranged by the assistance of his aunt, empress dowager Eleanor Gonzaga, and took place in 1671.
 Anna Isabella Gonzaga was the heir of the Duchy of Guastalla and Luzzara, and her rights transferred these areas, which had long been a source of conflict between the two Gonzaga lines, to the Mantua line of the Gonzaga dynasty.
 During the years of the government of the Duke Ferdinando Carlo, the duchy of Mantua had a period of development and autonomy in respect of the Empire.
-This aroused the suspicions of the Spain which, fearing the strengthening of the small state of Mantua, decided to suspend payment of the annual contribution of 50,000 crowns a garrison of Casale, thus provoking the wrath of the Duke of Mantua.
+This aroused the suspicions of the Spain which, fearing the strengthening of the small state of Mantua, decided to suspend payment of the annual contribution of 50,000 crowns to a garrison of Casale, thus provoking the wrath of the Duke of Mantua.

-Frustrated by the Austrians in the conquest of Guastalla, he concluded a pact with Louis XIV of France on 8 December 1678, selling Casale.
+Frustrated by the Austrians in the conquest of Guastalla, Ferdinando Carlo concluded a pact with Louis XIV of France on 8 December 1678, selling Casale.
 In this context his minister, Count Ercole Antonio Mattioli, might have become the Man in the Iron Mask, being imprisoned in Pinerolo since April 1679 for disclosing this pact to the enemies of France.

 The duke denied everything, but concluded a new pact with the French in 1681, obtaining thereby a yearly pension of sixty thousand lire, a career as an army general, and a part in any future French conquests in Italy.
-The French occupied Casale on 29 September 1681 and the Duke of Mantua lost respect in Italy.
+The French occupied Casale on 29 September 1681 and the Duke of Mantua lost respect in Italy as a consequence.